vmxdev/xenoeye/INTERNALS.md

 In Netflow v9 and IPFIX, few hundred fields exist and are described.
 Out of the box, the collector supports only the most common ones.
 Some types of fields can be easily added.

-The collector operates with netflow fields of two kinds.
-The first kind is the `IN_BYTES` and `IN_PKTS` fields.
-These fields are "hardcoded" as aggregable.
+The collector operates with netflow fields of two types.
+The first type is the `IN_BYTES`, `IN_PKTS` and similar fields.
+These fields are considered aggregated.
 If they are found in the config in the array of fields for export, then the data from these fields will be summed up.

 The remaining fields are considered non-aggregable.